Rumor vs. Reality

 over the years

-offers the best
+but still offers the best

 of both worlds: a laid-back casual culturally-diverse